sunfounder/picar-x/docs/source/ezblock_ultrasonic.rst

 Test Ultrasonic Module
 ==============================

-PiCar-X has Ultrasonic Sensor module that can be used for experiments such as obstacle avoidance and automatic follow.
-Here we will try to test this module and read the distance (unit: cm).
+PiCar-X has a built-in Ultrasonic Sensor module that can be used for obstacle avoidance and automatic object-following experiments.
+In this lesson the module will read a distance in centimeters (24 cm = 1 inch), and **Print** the results in a **Debug** window.

 **TIPS**

 .. image:: img/block/sp210512_114549.png

-You can directly use this block to read the distance to the obstacle right ahead.
+The **Ultrasonic get distance** block will read the distance from the PiCar-X to an obstacle directly ahead.

 .. image:: img/block/sp210512_114830.png

-You may want to simplify your program with Variable.
-For example, when you have multiple functions that need to read the obstacle distance, you don't need to read the value for each function, just load the value into a variable and use it multiple times.
+This program is simplified with a **Variable**.
+For example, when there are multiple functions in a program that each need to use the distance to an obstacle, a **Variable** can be used to report the same distance value to each function, instead of each function reading the same value separately.

 .. image:: img/block/sp210512_114916.png

-Click the **Create variable** button on the **Variables** category to create a variable named distance.
+Click the **Create variable...** button on the **Variables** category, and use the drop-down arrow to select the variable named “distance”.

 .. image:: img/block/sp210512_114945.png